xmtp/xmtp-dot-org/docs/tutorials/transaction-frames.md

   if (!isValid) {
     return new NextResponse("Message not valid", { status: 500 });
   }

+  // This optional param is needed in scenarios where you're interacting with a smart contract
+  // The values passed will depend on the implementation details of your contract; this is just an example const data = encodeFunctionData({
+    abi: JSON.parse(contractAbi),
+    functionName: "publicMint",
+    args: [],
+  });

   const txData: FrameTransactionResponse = {
     // Sepolia or whichever chain id; we suggest avoiding mainnet for now